medinamj/port_website/content/about/_index.md

 ![image][1]

-Matthew is a gay Xicano artist from Northern New Mexico.
-Professionally, he worked as a microbiologist throughout his academic career where his research revolved around microbial mat ecology and microbial genomics.
-After dropping out of his PhD program, Matthew moved back the U.S. Southwest where he learned how to weave and stitch colcha embroidery.
+Matthew is a queer gay Xicano artist from Northern New Mexico.
+He studied Biology and Geomicrobiology at university.
+He worked as a microbiologist researching microbial ecology and microbial genomics.
 Matthew is a 4th generation weaver and is currently working in Española, New Mexico.
-Matthew creates small weavings inspired by traditional Rio Grande and Chimayo style textiles.
+Matthew creates small weavings inspired by traditional Rio Grande and Chimayo style textiles, and Colcha embroidered portraits.

 [1]: /img/me.jpg